-- Glucose comes from two major sources: food and your liver.
+- Glucose comes from two major sources: food and the liver.

 - Sugar is absorbed into the bloodstream, where it enters cells with the help of insulin.

-- Your liver stores glucose as glycogen.
+- The liver stores glucose in the form of glycogen.

 Nerve damage (neuropathy).
-Excess sugar can injure the walls of the tiny blood vessels (capillaries) that nourish your nerves, especially in the legs.
-This can cause tingling, numbness, burning or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.
-Poorly controlled blood sugar could cause you to eventually lose all sense of feeling in the affected limbs.
+Too much sugar in the blood can injure the walls of the tiny blood vessels (capillaries) that feed the nerves.
+This is especially true in the legs.
+This can cause tingling, numbness, burning or pain.
+This usually begins at the tips of the toes or fingers and spreads upward.
+Poorly controlled blood sugar could cause you to lose all sense of feeling in the affected limbs over time.

 - Foot damage.
-Nerve damage in the feet or poor blood flow to the feet increases the risk of various foot complications.
-Left untreated, cuts and blisters can become serious infections that may ultimately require toe, foot or leg amputation.
+Nerve damage in the feet or poor blood flow to the feet increases the risk of some foot complications.
+Left untreated, cuts and blisters can become serious infections.
+These infections may need to be treated with toe, foot or leg removal (amputation).

 The Mayo Clinic experience and patient stories